martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

    :scale: 50 %
    :align: center

-The **Galaxy live build** allows to setup and launch a virtual machine configured with the Operative System CentOS 7 and the auxiliary applications needed to support a Galaxy production environment such as PostgreSQL, Nginx, uWSGI and Proftpd and to deploy the Galaxy platform itself and the selected Galaxt tools.
+The |galaxy_latest| allows to setup and launch a virtual machine configured with the Operative System CentOS 7 and the auxiliary applications needed to support a Galaxy production environment such as PostgreSQL, Nginx, uWSGI and Proftpd and to deploy the Galaxy platform itself and the selected Galaxt tools.

 This versione is recommended for those users which need an up-to-date system.